 That’s exactly what these peanut butter overnight oats are.
 They’re made in just a few minutes and you have them ready every morning.
 You can make a big batch on a Sunday and separate them into jars for every day of the week.
 Or if you forget you can make them quickly before you go to bed on a weeknight.
 That’s what I did!

 No only are these overnights oats easy, but they’re also delicious and healthy.
 Who doesn’t like peanut butter and banana?
 If you don’t like banana you can leave them off the top but I really like the combo.

 Is peanut butter and oatmeal good for you?

 Peanut butter and oatmeal is really good for you!
 It’s full of fiber and complex carbs that will keep you full all day and the peanut butter adds some protein too.
 Make sure you get a peanut butter that doesn’t have any added sugar.
 I really like Smucker’s All Natural Peanut Butter.
 Just double check the label before you buy it!

 If you don’t want peanuts you could easily swap it for any nut butter like almond or cashew butter.
 Whatever nut butter you use, the protein from them plus the healthy and gluten free oats will be a great meal to start the day.

 Overnight Oats Q&A

 Overnight oats are traditionally created to be eaten cold.
 You leave them in the fridge overnight with the milk so the oats and seeds soak up all of the liquid instead of using heat to do it.
-It’s tastes really good cold but if you prefer it hot you can soak them overnight and throw them in the microwave before eating them.
-Both options are great for these peanut butter overnight oats!
+You can microwave them before eating if that’s your preference.

 For the best results, use regular old-fashioned oats or thick rolled oats.
 They’re just right to stand up to the milk soaking all night so they wont’ be soggy the next day.
 They hold they’re structure really well and make the perfect overnight oat recipe.